Pennsbury Manor: Site discovery and reconstruction

 In the 1920s and 1930s there was considerable interest in preserving buildings and history of colonial America, due in part to the country's celebration of its sesquicentennial and the stresses of waves of immigration, a world war, and the Great Depression.
-Sites relating to Founding Fathers were reconstructed in this era, notably Abraham Lincoln's former home in New Salem, Illinois, in the 1920s and the long-destroyed northern Virginia birthplace of George Washington, Wakefield, in 1930."
-Also in Virginia the Rockefeller family supported the restoration and reconstruction of Colonial Williamsburg.
+Sites relating to Founding Fathers were reconstructed in this era, including and the long-destroyed Northern Virginia birthplace of George Washington known as Wakefield, in 1930.
+Abraham Lincoln's former home in New Salem, Illinois was reconstructed in the 1920s, and in Virginia the Rockefeller family supported the restoration and reconstruction of Colonial Williamsburg.

-At that time, the commission, Commonwealth, and other sources collaborated to construct a colonial revival manor house and outbuildings at Pennsbury, as a home for a house museum dedicated to Penn.
+At that time, the commission, Pennsylvania and other sources collaborated to construct a colonial revival manor house and outbuildings at Pennsbury as a home for a house museum dedicated to Penn.
 Completed in 1940, it is operated as Pennsbury Manor by the Pennsylvania Historical and Museum Commission in association with The Pennsbury Society, a non-profit organization, and is open to the public.
 Additional acreage has been acquired enlarging the site 43 acres.
 The manor and grounds were listed on the National Register of Historic Places in 1969.